 Do Kegels & Pelvic Floor Exercises Relieve SI Joint Pain?Jul 29, 2021

-In a previous blog, we answered the question of what SI joint pain is, and how it is commonly related to lower back pain.
+In a previous blog, we answered the question What is SI Joint Pain? and how it is commonly related to lower back pain.

 The SI joint or sacroiliac joint supports the weight of your upper body and distributes forces across the pelvis.
 The pain you feel in the SI joint is not always directly happening from the joint but can be related to other problems like arthritis, trauma, genetic diseases, and pregnancy which can all influence the capacity to transfer forces well.